jamesturk/spatula/docs/scraper-input.md

 Test data has been used, so even though `EmployeeList` didn't pass data into `EmployeeDetail` we can still see roughly what the data would look like if it had.

+## Partial Data Models

+The above pattern is pretty useful & common.
+Often part of the data comes from one page, and the rest from another (or perhaps even more).

+A nice way to handle this without introducing a ton of redundancy is by setting up your models to inherit from one another:

+=== "dataclasses"

+    ``` python
+    from dataclasses import dataclass

+    @dataclass
+    class PartialEmployee:
+        first: str
+        last: str
+        position: str

+    @dataclass
+    class Employee(PartialEmployee):
+        marital_status: str
+        children: int
+        hired: str
+    ```

+=== "attrs"

+    ``` python
+    import attr

+    @attr.s(auto_attribs=True)
+    class Employee:
+        first: str
+        last: str
+        position: str

+    @attr.s(auto_attribs=True)
+    class PartialEmployee(Employee):
+        marital_status: str
+        children: int
+        hired: str
+    ```

+=== "pydantic"

+    ``` python
+    from pydantic import BaseModel

+    class PartialEmployee(BaseModel):
+        first: str
+        last: str
+        position: str

+    class Employee(PartialEmployee):
+        marital_status: str
+        children: int
+        hired: str
+    ```

+!!! note
+    Be sure to remember to decorate the derived class(es) if using `dataclasses` or `attrs`.

 ## Overriding Default Values

 Sometimes you may want to override default values (especially useful if the behavior of the second scrape varies on data from the first).